jackbrennan-creator/ebook-reader-for-m5stack-core-2/README.md

 This system was build using Arduino IDE 1.8.13 under macOS Sierra, running on a 2010 Macbook Pro.

-The <a href="https://github.com/ropg/M5Core2">M5Stack Core 2 library</a> from was version 0.0.3.
+The <a href="https://github.com/ropg/M5Core2">M5Stack Core 2 library</a> was version 0.0.3.

 <a href="https://carinasagittarius.co.uk">Carina Sagittarius</a>